crayfishx/puppet-purge/README.md

 ## Compatibility and limitations.

+Purge is compatible with Puppet 3.6+. although there are some minor limitations between versions, these are explained below.

 ### Resource relationships

 Purge will set the same resource relationships on resources it purges as it has itself.
 Eg: `purge { 'yumrepo': notify => Exec['yum_clean_all'] }` will cause all the purged resources to be in state, notifying the exec resource to run after.
 Due to [PUP-1963](https://tickets.puppetlabs.com/browse/PUP-1963) the resource relationships will be ignored in Puppet versions lower than 4.3.
+See "Dependencies" below;

 ### Configuring from hiera

 Purge also has a Puppet class for reading in data from hiera and automatically creating the purge resources.
-This requires Puppet 4.x or 3.7 + future parser
+This requires Puppet 4.x or 3.7 + future parser; See "Configure from hiera" below;

 ### Compatibility summary